 Signs of a severe potassium deficiency include the following:

 If hypokalemia persists, it can lead to irregular heartbeat.
 This can dangerously decrease the heart's ability to pump blood.

-Hyperkalemia can also lead to an irregular, sometimes fatal heartbeat.
+Hyperkalemia can also lead to weakness, an irregular, sometimes fatal heartbeat, and constipation.

 Major Food Sources

 Potassium is found in many foods, especially fruits and vegetables.
 Less processed foods tend to have more potassium.

 Here are some examples of foods that are high in potassium from the United States Department of Agriculture:

 |Potato, baked with skin

 |Clams, canned and drained